Journalism & Communications

 Location & Housing Amenities

-Student housing is located on the campus of George Washington University in the Foggy Bottom neighborhood of DC.
+District House is located on the campus of George Washington University in the Foggy Bottom neighborhood of DC.
 Foggy Bottom, given its name due to is location on the foggy banks of the Potomac River, is one of the oldest neighborhoods in Washington, DC.
 It is home to the Kennedy Center for the Performing Arts, the Watergate, the State Department, and much more.
 Foggy Bottom boasts great restaurants, shops, stores, and easy access to the rest of the city with its own Metro rail stop on the Blue/Orange/Silver metro lines as well as metro bus stops.
 Students will be able to quickly travel to their internships and classes via the metro system.

-- Wireless internet and cable
+- Wireless internet and cable hook-up

 - Coin-operated laundry facilities